 You will take a core course at the level appropriate for your proficiency as well as 2 content-based English language electives.
-Courses are available at intermediate and advanced levels for January and February 2018.
-Beginning in July 2018, the pre-intermediate level will also be available.
-Pre-intermediate course descriptions are available here.
+Courses are available from pre-intermediate to advanced levels.

-This course examines how online communication influences language, identity, and relationships.
-You will explore topics in social networking, public relations, and crisis management through the analysis of real-life case studies from politics, business, and entertainment.
-In a final group project, you will use crisis management strategies to respond to a public relations crisis. (offered each session)
+How does online communication influence our language, identity, and relationships?
+This course explores topics in social networking, public relations, and crisis management through the analysis of real-life case studies from politics, business, and entertainment.
+In a final group project, you will use crisis management strategies to respond to a public relations crisis.

 Through analysis of successful leaders and their leadership styles, as well as the exploration of your own leadership style, you will learn strategies for effective communication.
 You will explore organizational dynamics with a focus on how teams develop, learn, and achieve success together and the ways in which leaders emerge.
-You will analyze the pressentation strategies leaders use and incorporate effective verbal and non-verbal communication strategies in team projects and class presentations. (offered each session)
+You will analyze the presentation strategies leaders use and incorporate effective verbal and non-verbal communication strategies in team projects and class presentations.

 Sample Class Schedule